-- MEDT 7472 Introduction to Distance Learning 3 Credit Hours (Prerequisite: MEDT 7461 or MEDT 7464) - MEDT 7491 Implementation, Assessment, and Evaluation of Online Learning 3 Credit Hours (Prerequisite: MEDT 7472) - MEDT 7492 Leadership and Administration of Online Learning and e-Learning 3 Credit Hours (Prerequisite or Corequisite: MEDT 7491)

-Additional Elective Courses
+- MEDT 7472 Introduction to Distance Learning 3 Credit Hours (Prerequisite: MEDT 7461 or MEDT 7464) - MEDT 7491 Implementation, Assessment, and Evaluation of Online Learning 3 Credit Hours (Prerequisite: MEDT 7472) - MEDT 7492 Leadership and Administration of Online Learning and e-Learning 3 Credit Hours (Prerequisite or Corequisite: MEDT 7491) Additional Elective Courses - EDRS 6302 Conducting Literature Review Research in Human Sciences 3 Credit Hours - MEDT 7462 Internet Tools, Resources, and Issues in Education 3 Credit Hours - MEDT 7466 Digital Photography in Instruction 3 Credit Hours - MEDT 7467 Web Design for Instruction 3 Credit Hours - MEDT 7470 Digital Media Production and Utilization 3 Credit Hours - MEDT 7479 Digital Game-Based Learning 3 Credit Hours - MEDT 7480 Global Learning and Collaboration with Technology 3 Credit Hours - MEDT 7485 Special Topics in Media 1.0 3.0 Credit Hours (with advisor approval) Others to be approved by advisor

-- EDRS 6302 Conducting Literature Review Research in Human Sciences 3 Credit Hours - MEDT 7462 Internet Tools, Resources, and Issues in Education 3 Credit Hours - MEDT 7466 Digital Photography in Instruction 3 Credit Hours - MEDT 7467 Web Design for Instruction 3 Credit Hours - MEDT 7470 Digital Media Production and Utilization 3 Credit Hours - MEDT 7479 Digital Game-Based Learning 3 Credit Hours - MEDT 7480 Global Learning and Collaboration with Technology 3 Credit Hours - MEDT 7485 Special Topics in Media 1.0 3.0 Credit Hours (with advisor approval) Others to be approved by advisor - 1.
-The Instructional Technology Certification courses (e.g., MEDT 7461, MEDT 7468, MEDT 7476, and MEDT 7490) are required courses for Instructional Technology Certification through the Georgia Professional Standards Commission (GaPSC) but can be taken as electives for non-certification students. - 2.
-Subscription to Tk20 required (or other program assessment database as directed) - 3.
-Special Education in the Regular Classroom House Bill 671 requirement must be met course or training or current Renewable Professional certificate. - 4.
-Students must pass the GACE Content Assessments for IT if they seek certification. - 5.
-Renewable Professional certificate upon admission required for eligibility for Instructional Technology certification and Online Teaching Endorsement. - 6.
-The Online Teaching Endorsement and the Online Teaching Certificate are two program options that require the same courses but are tailored to two distinct audiences.
+The Instructional Technology Certification courses (e.g., MEDT 7461, MEDT 7468, MEDT 7476, and MEDT 7490) are required courses for Instructional Technology Certification through the Georgia Professional Standards Commission (GaPSC) but can be taken as electives for non-certification students.
+Special Education in the Regular Classroom - House Bill 671 requirement must be met - course or training or current Renewable Professional certificate.

+3. Students must pass the GACE Content Assessments for IT if they seek certification.

+4. Renewable Professional certificate upon admission required for eligibility for Instructional Technology certification and Online Teaching Endorsement.

+5. The Online Teaching Endorsement and the Online Teaching Certificate are two program options that require the same courses but are tailored to two distinct audiences.
 The endorsement is designed for students who hold a current clear, renewable teaching certificate at level 4 or higher, in accordance with the requirements of the Georgia Professional Standards Commission.
-The certificate is designed for students working in non-K-12 environments (i.e., higher education, industry, military) who wish to improve their online design and facilitation competencies. - 7.
-The Online Teaching Endorsement and the Online Teaching Certificate courses can only be taken one-persemester.
-Therefore, the programs take between three and four semesters at a minimum. - 8.
-The courses MEDT 7476 and MEDT 7491 are not offered in summer semesters. - 9.
-To graduate, students must hold a minimum of a "B" average (i.e., 3.0).
+The certificate is designed for students working in non-K-12 environments (i.e., higher education, industry, military) who wish to improve their online design and facilitation competencies.

+6. The courses MEDT 7476 and MEDT 7491 are not offered in summer semesters.

+7. To graduate, students must hold a minimum of a "B" average (i.e., 3.0).